AlacrisIO/legicash-facts/README.md

-that is defined in files [`src/alacris_lib/side_chain_operator.mli`](src/alacris_lib/side_chain_operator.mli) and [`src/alacris_lib/side_chain_operator.ml`](src/alacris_lib/side_chain_operator.ml) (note the correspondance between OCaml modules and pairs of interface and implementation files).
+that is defined in files [`src/alacris_lib/side_chain_operator.mli`](src/alacris_lib/side_chain_operator.mli) and [`src/alacris_lib/side_chain_operator.ml`](src/alacris_lib/side_chain_operator.ml) (note the correspondence between OCaml modules and pairs of interface and implementation files).
 In a sense, everything else is plumbing around this core functionality.

 But already, you see that these core functions are not exported in the `.mli` file, and